DavidEGrayson/bitwise-ruby/day2/README.md

 Day 2: C Programming and Parsing
 ----

-In this video, Per showed how to write a lexer in C, and I wrote it in Ruby.
+In the [Day 2 video](https://www.youtube.com/channel/UCguWV1bZg1QiWbY32vGnOLw), Per showed how to write a lexer in C, and I wrote it in Ruby.

 Demo: